DEVELOPMENT AND EVALUATION OF POLYHERBAL DERMAL FORMULATIONHTML Full Text

 FIG. 7: BARLERIA PRIONITIS

-Biological Source: It is a fresh leaves of plant Barleria prionitis, is a species of plants belonging to the family Acanthaceae.
+Biological Source: It is a fresh leaf of plant Barleria prionitis, is a species of plants belonging to the family Acanthaceae.

 Synonym: Barleria prionitis, Sanskrit kuranta; Marathi Vjradanti.